GenjiPlayer/IN5320-School-Inspection/README.md

 **Cluster Analytics** is where you can compare multiple schools or look at entire clusters.
 There are two modes:

-In **Cluster View**, you compare Jambalaya vs Pepper clusters on the five Edutopia standards:
+In **Cluster View**, you compare Jambalaya vs Pepper(dummy data) clusters on the five Edutopia standards:
 1. Seat-to-Learner Ratio (need at least 1:1)
 2. Textbook-to-Learner Ratio (need at least 1:1)
 3. Learners per Classroom (max 53:1)